Anutka777/tag-counter/README.md

 # tag-counter
-Script which counts different tags on specific web-sites
+Script which counts different html-tags on specific web-sites